GusZandy/CabrilloDecoder/README.md

 # CabrilloDecoder
 Decode File Cabrillo to array PHP.
+Cabrillo decoder for python in [here](https://github.com/GusZandy/CabrilloDecoderPython "Cabrillo Decoder for Python") and for javascript in here [here](https://github.com/GusZandy/cabrillo_decoder_javascript "Cabrillo Decoder for Javascript").

 # Installation
 To install this package, you have to write like this: